CCrocilla/parkland/README.md

 #### Django Framework has been used.

 - #### Google Fonts:
-    - #### Google fonts were used to import the font into the style.css file which is used on all pages throughout the project.
+    - #### Google fonts were used for the font in all pages throughout the project.

 - #### Font Awesome:
     - #### Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.